viadee/anchorsOnR/README.md

 # THEN PREDICT 'versicolor'
 # WITH PRECISION 1 AND COVERAGE 0.282
 ```
-Here it is clear, why this approach is called Anchors.
-The result is a rule, that describes the decision making of a machine learning model anchored around a particular instance of interest, but generalized as far as possible.
+It becomes obvious why this approach is called Anchors: its result are rules, that describes the decision making of a machine learning model anchored around a particular instance of interest, while generalizing to as many other instances as possible.

 We can check the result with the visualized decision tree and see that the anchor in fact explains the model locally.

 #### Discretization

 The previous example shows one of anchors' disadvantages.
 Rules get very specific for numeric values.
-Discretization may help to group multiple values into one class that gets used as a proxy feature.
+Discretization helps to group multiple values into one class that gets used as a proxy feature by anchors.
+This way, we can obtain anchors that generalize superiorly.

 We can simply define the cut points for each feature and pass it to anchors:
 ```{r}